Alexander of Abonoteichus: Modern scholarship

 Scholars have described Alexander as an oracle who perpetrated a hoax to deceive gullible citizens, or as a false prophet and charlatan who played on the hopes of simple people.
 He was said to have "made predictions, discovered fugitive slaves, detected thieves and robbers, caused treasures to be dug up, healed the sick, and in some cases actually raised the dead".
 Sociologist Stephen A. Kent, in a study of the text, compares Lucian's Alexander to the "malignant narcissist" in modern psychiatric theory, and suggests that the "behaviors" described by Lucian "have parallels with several modern cult leaders."
 Ian Freckelton has noted at least a surface similarity between Alexander and David Berg, the leader of a contemporary religious group, the Children of God.

+Occultist Alan Moore in his book The Moon and Serpent Bumper Book of Magic details and discusses Alexander at length, in his book he expresses a deal of doubt about Lucian's account and states that he considers Alexander to be the most important figure in the Western Occult Tradition in all of history.